postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 > For more information on partner roles, see [Partner roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).

-To invite partners to a Partner Workspace:
+To invite partners to a Partner Workspace, do the following:

 1. Open the workspace and select **Invite** in the upper-right corner.
 1. (Workspace Admins and Partner Managers only) Select **Partners**, then **Continue**.